WhatToBecome

 Language courses include the following:

-Babbel reviews–The review feature tells you when you’re ready to revise the material you learned.
+• Babbel reviews.
+The review feature tells you when you’re ready to revise your learned material.
 How does it work?
-Babbel’s review is based on spaced repetition.
+This Babbel assessment feature works on spaced repetition.
 In short, the more words and phrases you guess correctly, the more you will progress.

-Understanding the vocabulary–With the help of speech recognition technology, you can get feedback on your pronunciation.
-What do you need to do?
+• With speech recognition technology, you can get feedback on your pronunciation.
 Repeat the words or phrases you hear, and let the speech recognition system correct your mistakes.

 For this reason, Babbel courses are ideal for beginners and should be used as an additional learning tool, but not as the only source of information.
-If you’re an advanced student who wants to dive deep into a language’s complexity, Babbel isn’t the best choice.
+If you’re an advanced student who wants to dive deep into a language’s complexity, Babbel is not the best choice.

 How to Use Babbel